Amanda's Story

 Hello Amanda. |

-So from then on, She called her daughter Princess Snowflake.
-It was hard to ever imagine that the snowflake and what she called Amanada would spread around the world and be symbolic of so many things that would bring about a sense of strength, awareness and caring.
+So from then on, she called her daughter Princess Snowflake.
+It was hard to ever imagine that the snowflake and what she called Amanda would spread around the world and be symbolic of so many things that would bring about a sense of strength, awareness and caring.